cockroachlabs-field/cockroach-encrypted-stores/README.md

 ### Start a CockroachDB Cluster with an Encrypted and Non-Encrypted Store.

 Next, let's create a cluster with an encrypted store and a plaintext store.
 The syntax for this is `--store=path=${dir}/1e/data,attrs=encrypt` and `--store=path=${dir}/1o/data,attrs=open` respectively.
-The attributes at the end of the store creation is used pinning a table to an encrypted store or not.
+The attributes at the end of the store creation are used pinning a table to an encrypted store.
 Additionally, the encryption key we created in the prior step is referenced in the `--enterprise-encryption` flag as well.

 ```bash
 cockroach start \